Maps reveal where rain will hit as February poised to be wettest in 258 years

 “So that’s why temperatures are going to rise as we go towards the middle part of the week.”

-But mercury will again drop on Friday as air from the Arctic comes in once again, the Met Office says.
+But mercury will again drop on Friday as air from the Arctic comes in once again, the Met Office said.

 Join our commenting forum